ChillAndImprove/ThreagilePlus/README.md

 	- Tagify set don't work
 	- Risks don't work
 	- If Value does not exists, set does't work, we have to check beforehand

+- Import:
+	- Edges should be colored in the import step
 ### Check:
 - Check Trust Boundary
 	- TrustBoudary button don't work